mDalessandro/hrr16-velociraptors/README.md

 * `username`: Username the tag belongs to.
 * `lat`: North/south degrees from equator.
 Range [-90, 90].
 * `long`: East/west from prime meridian.
 Range [-180, 180].

+## Heroku Pipeline
+Whenever something is merged into the organization's master, Heroku will automatically redeploy.